ryan-blakley/planb/README.md

 - [x] Add option to name the backup archive, and iso files.
 - [x] Potentially find a better way to do the pam files, instead of including them in the pkg.
 - [x] Add option for post scripting.
-- [ ] Add support for stratis.
 - [ ] Add support for scp and lftp possibly.
-- [ ] Would like to add an option to create pxe boot entries.
-- [ ] Possibly add other distros, this is a maybe since all I run is Fedora/RHEL based.